My goal is to inspire you with elegant Christmas table ideas so you can enjoy the process of creating your own.

 Step one is to build a base layer.
 Select your table linens.
 Consider a tablecloth, table runner, or placemat.

-If your table is in good shape and you like the finish, no need to cover it up.
+If your table is in good shape and you like the finish, there is no need to cover it up.

 Cloth napkins are an elegant touch and also help you carry through the color palette.